-Students will be given detailed information about what to expect as part of a tripled room, rebates, furniture removal when one person moves, how to get along with roommates, and how to request a room change for the Spring Semester.
+Students will be given detailed information about what to expect as part of a tripled room, rebates, furniture removal if one person moves, how to get along with roommates, and how to request a room change for the Spring Semester.

-Certain programming within the residence halls is tailored for students living in extended housing, including 3 At UD.
-This program is designed to take a proactive approach, with in-house activities that supports and educate residents on how to maximize their extended housing living experience.
+Certain programming within the residence halls is tailored for students living in extended housing, including 3@UD.
+This program is designed to take a proactive approach, with in-house activities that support and educate residents on how to maximize their extended housing living experience.

 Residence Life & Housing staff in each building work with our assignments group to decide which rooms will be offered a vacancy.
 So, it is important that tripled students keep in touch with their Resident Assistant, Residence Hall Coordinator, and Complex Coordinator if there are problems.
 Students in tripled rooms will be given priority for vacancies in the building where they reside.

-As mentioned above, most students assigned to extended housing triples will be offered permanent spaces during the Fall Semester.
-Students remaining in triples at the end of the Fall Semester will be given priority for room changes prior to Spring Semester.
 Students may request to remain in their building or be assigned to other freshman buildings if spaces are available.
-Details regarding the Mid-Year Room Change procedure will be available in the 3 At UD newsletters.
+Details regarding the Mid-Year Room Change procedure will be available in the 3@UD news.

 What extra furniture is in a triple room?